 COVID-19 Vaccine Distribution:

 The American Rescue Plan has provided significant funding to increase vaccine production and distribution.
-Maryland’s vaccination efforts have allowed us to be one of the most-vaccinated states in the county, but with the spread of the Delta variant, there is still more work to be done to defeat the virus in our state.
-I encourage all Marylanders 12 years of age and older to get a COVID-19 vaccine today.
+Maryland’s vaccination efforts have allowed us to be one of the most-vaccinated states in the county, but it still remains critical that we stay ahead of this virus by getting vaccinated.
+I encourage all Marylanders two years of age and older to get a COVID-19 vaccine today.
 Click here to find a vaccination clinic near you.

 What to Know About Vaccinations: